sodelab/QuantumChemistryEducation/README.md

 ## Repository Contents

-This repository includes Jupyter Notebooks, Python scripts, and related files covering various topics in quantum and computational chemistry:
+This repository includes Jupyter Notebooks, Python scripts, and related files covering various topics in quantum and computational chemistry.

 ## How to Contribute